sajmons/CollimationCircles/README.md

 ## 5. Star test

-All you can do at this stage is to perform star test (as described in tutorial) and make some final tunning of primary mirror.
+Final stage is to perform star test (as described in tutorial) and make some final tunning of primary mirror.

 # Known issues